 Message from Richard Duffy, CEO of Petra Diamonds:

 Petra has implemented comprehensive systems and strategies to address COVID-19 and is taking a number of steps to help prevent and/or contain the spread of virus at our operations in South Africa and Tanzania.
 These include:

-This decision is necessary to preserve the Williamson mine’s cash position in order to protect the long-term sustainability of the operation.
+This decision was necessary to preserve the Williamson mine’s cash position in order to protect the long-term sustainability of the operation.
 The Company will look to resume operations once diamond prices are at a level that make it operationally sustainable.

-Discussions with the Government in relation to various issues, including the overdue VAT receivables and the blocked diamond parcel, are ongoing but have been interrupted by the COVID-19 outbreak.
+Discussions with the Government in relation to various issues, including the overdue VAT receivables and the blocked diamond parcel, are ongoing, but have been interrupted by the COVID-19 outbreak.

 Coronavirus Hotline: 0800 029 999

 SAPS Crime Stop: 0860 10111 / SMS Crime Line: 32211

 GBV (Gender based violence) Command Centre: 0800 428 428 / *120*7867# from any cell phone

 Child line: 0800 055 555